-United Parents provides resources to empower, strengthen and supports parents who have children with mental health, emotional, and behavioral disorders.
+United Parents provides resources to empower, strengthen and support parents who have children with mental health, emotional, and behavioral disorders.

 United Parents offers:

-Parent Partners: Experienced and trained parents partners work with professionals and parents to avoid crisis and conflicts in the home.
-We coordinate interventions with clinicians to enhance treatment success and advocate for effective, practical mental health approaches that encourage wellness & recovery.
+Parent Partners: Experienced and trained parent partners work with professionals and parents to avoid crisis and conflicts in the home.
+They coordinate interventions with clinicians to enhance treatment success and advocate for effective, practical, mental health approaches that encourage wellness & recovery.

 Educational Advocacy: Educational Advocates assist parents in navigating the complex Special Education and mental health systems by facilitating the Individual Education Plan (IEP) process; 504 Accommodations; and positive behavior supports.

 Advocacy: United Parents advocates at local and state levels for approaches to treatment that acknowledge family strengths, diversity and partnership.
-We also advocate for families to be accountable and we work with professionals to strengthen both agencies and treatment outcomes.
+They also advocate for families to be accountable and they work with professionals to strengthen both agencies and treatment outcomes.

 Library: Families have access to books, videos, CDs about parenting special needs children.
 Located at the United Parents Office.

-Professional Trainings: Information that is learned through extensive clearances, certifications and on-going trainings to maintain a high professional standard and meet the needs of our special families, is shared with others looking to enhance their understanding of mental disorders, knowledge and skills.
+Professional Trainings: Information that is learned through extensive clearances, certifications and on-going trainings to maintain a high professional standard and meet the needs of special families is shared with others looking to enhance their understanding of mental disorders, knowledge and skills.